 What is Debian?

-Debian was one of the first Linux distributions, having been available since 1993, and had a 17% market share of Linux web servers in April 2020.
+Available since 1993, Debian was one of the first Linux distributions and had a 17% market share of Linux web servers in April 2020.

 Stable Debian releases are unscheduled but tend to be about once every two years.
 As a result of this large gap between releases, Debian can be seen as being quite slow to introduce new technology.
 This means that out of the box, a Debian Linux distro might not include some of the latest software releases and technologies.

 The Debian Project offers security support for stable releases until one year after the next stable release.
 Debian 9 was released in June 2017, which meant that security support for Debian 8 ended in June 2018.
 And Debian 8 was released in April 2015, so effectively it’s about three years.

 On top of the security support, long-term support (LTS) is offered for five years after the initial release date for newer releases.

 One benefit of these longer release schedules is that it gives extra time for testing before release.
 As such, Debian is considered to be a more stable Linux distro than many others.
 This makes it a good choice for enterprises because there is less overhead caused by bugs in the release.
 It also gives time to patch security vulnerabilities, so the releases tend to be more secure than those from other Linux distributions.